ValerioS05/Tradehub/README.md

 2. After clicking you will see **Clone**.
 3. You can **download Zip** and extract files to run locally via browser.
 4. Or cloning via **Git** with **HTTPS**.
-5. To clone via Git make sure you select the directory where you want to hold your repository
+5. To clone via Git, make sure you select the directory where you want to store your repository.
 6. Use **git clone** followed by the HTTPS seen on previous steps.
 7. Once you run the command you will see **example**: Cloning into **My-repo**...
 8. To verify if succesful you can use in the terminal the command **ls**.